Segmensation/segmensation-rtd/docs/source/usage/predict.rst

 Resulting probability maps can be saved as images and pixel probabilities can be saved as CSV.

-Here is an example of the input, the marking of two classes and the prediction output of this component.
+Here is an example of the input, the manual marking of two classes in Segmensation and the prediction output of this component.

 .. |pic1| image:: /img/training/example.png
    :width: 30%